derpx06/TermiCool/README.md

     Motivational quotes and system info displayed on terminal startup.
     Fun additions like neofetch and lolcat for a vibrant terminal experience.
     Supports structured, XDG-compliant configuration file for quotes.

+How to Install
+Prerequisites

+Ensure you’re running Arch Linux and have the sudo privilege.